 - Kennel cough.
 Kennel cough is the common name for a deep, honking canine cough.
 Is your dog having bouts of hacking, followed by gagging?
 Think back a week or so.
-Was he at the groomer, dog park, obedience class, shelter, or playground?
-Chances are, he was around another sick dog.
+Were they at the groomer, dog park, obedience class, shelter, or playground?
+Chances are, they were around another sick dog.
 Kennel cough is highly contagious, but it's not a serious problem on its own.
-As long as your dog is eating well and acting like himself, he'll probably feel better in a week or so.
-Your vet should make sure that he doesn’t need antibiotics or cough suppressants.
+As long as your dog is eating well and acting like themselves, they'll probably feel better in a week or so.
+Your vet should make sure that they don’t need antibiotics or cough suppressants.

 - Fungal infections.
 Yeast and other fungi can be picked up in dirt or through the air.
 There are prescription medications that can help.

 - Heartworms.
 Mosquitos spread this disease.
 Monthly medication or an injection that lasts 6 months can prevent it.
 Treatment is hard on your pet, and expensive.

 - Distemper.
 This virus spreads through the air.
 It's serious but can be prevented with a vaccine.

 - Heart disease.
 Leaky valves and other problems can weaken and thicken the heart muscle.
 This puts pressure on the lungs and airways.
 Medication along with the right diet and exercise can bring relief.

 When to See the Vet

 Make an appointment with your dog's doctor if:

-- His cough lasts more than a week, or worsens
+- Their cough lasts more than a week, or worsens

 - They seem extra tired